Al Horford NBA Playoffs Player Props: Celtics vs. 76ers

-Al Horford be on the court for the Boston Celtics at 7:30 PM on Friday against the Philadelphia 76ers in the 2023 NBA Playoffs.
+The Boston Celtics, Al Horford included, hit the court versus the Philadelphia 76ers at 3:30 PM ET on Sunday in the 2023 NBA Playoffs.

-With prop bets available for Horford, let's break down some stats and trends to help you find good wagers.
+In this piece we'll examine Horford's stats and trends, helping you make good predictions on prop bets.

 Al Horford Prop Bets vs. the 76ers